-- The scrubber bottles of all IRGASON instruments shipped prior to July 2017 contain the strong oxidizing agents sodium hydroxide (caustic soda, NaOH) and anhydrous magnesium perchlorate (Mg(ClO{Δ})2).
-If you are handling or exchanging the scrubber bottles (see Replacing desiccant and scrubber bottles (p.
-42)), use the following precautions.
-IRGASON instruments shipped after July 2017 contain a 13X molecular sieve instead. - Avoid direct contact with the chemicals. - Ensure your work area is well ventilated and free of reactive compounds, including liquid water. - Store used chemical bottles in a sealed container until disposal. - Dispose of chemicals and bottles properly. - Refer to Safety data sheets (SDS) (p.
-70) or obtain current SDS at www.campbellsci.com .
+- DANGER: - The scrubber bottles of all IRGASON instruments shipped prior to July 2017 contain the strong oxidizing agents sodium hydroxide (caustic soda, NaOH) and anhydrous magnesium perchlorate (Mg(ClO4)2).
+If you are handling or exchanging the scrubber bottles (see Section 9.5, Replacing Desiccant and Scrubber Bottles (p.
+34)), use the following precautions.
+IRGASON instrument shipped after July 2017, contain a 13X molecular sieve instead. - Avoid direct contact with the chemicals. - Ensure your work area is well ventilated and free of reactive compounds, including liquid water. - Store used chemical bottles in a sealed container until disposal. - Dispose of chemicals and bottles properly. - Safety Data Sheets (SDS) are provided in Appendix D, Safety Data Sheets (SDS) (p.
+D-1).
 SDS are updated periodically by chemical manufacturers.

-- Do not carry the IRGASON by the arms or the strut between the arms.
+Obtain current SDS at www.campbellsci.eu. - WARNING: - Do not carry the IRGASON by the arms or the strut between the arms.
 Always hold it by the block, where the upper and lower arms connect. - Handle the IRGASON carefully.
-The optical source may be damaged by rough handling, especially while the analyzer is powered. - Overtightening bolts will damage or deform the mounting hardware. - Grounding the EC100 measurement electronics is critical.
+The optical source may be damaged by rough handling, especially while the analyzer is powered. - Overtightening bolts will damage or deform the mounting hardware.

+- CAUTION: - Grounding the EC100 measurement electronics is critical.
 Proper grounding to earth (chassis) will ensure maximum ESD (electrostatic discharge) protection and improve measurement accuracy. - Do not connect or disconnect the gas analyzer or sonic connectors while the EC100 is powered. - The SDM, USB, and RS-485 output options include IRGASON diagnostic data.
-Be aware that the absence of diagnostic data in the analog output option could make troubleshooting difficult and may lead to the user's not being aware of potential problems with the instrumentation (see EC100 outputs (p.
-29)). - Resting the analyzer on its side during the zero-and-span procedure may result in measurement inaccuracy. - When cleaning the gas analyzer window, make sure the alcohol and any residual water completely evaporate before proceeding with the zero-and-span procedure (see Gas analyzer window cleaning (p.
-37)).
+Be aware that the absence of diagnostic data in the analogue output option could make troubleshooting difficult and may lead to the user not being aware of potential problems with the instrumentation (see Section 8, EC100 Outputs (p.
+23)). - Resting the analyzer on its side during the zero-and-span procedure may result in measurement inaccuracy. - When cleaning the gas-analyzer window, make sure the alcohol and any residual water completely evaporate before proceeding with the zero-and-span procedure (see Section 9.3, Gas-Analyzer Window Cleaning (p.
+29)).

-3. Initial inspection
+3. Initial Inspection

 Upon receipt of the IRGASON, inspect the packaging and contents for damage.
-File any damage claims with the shipping company.
+File damage claims with the shipping company.